srirams1003/harmless_pennywise/README.md

-# Harmless Pennywise: Your Friendly College Budget Companion
+# Harmless PennyWise: Your Friendly College Budget Companion

 Harmless Pennywise is a smart budgeting web application designed specifically for college students.
 It helps users: